pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 # Bin refinement

-Now, that you have produced bins with your favorite Binning algorithms you can refine the recovered bins.
+Now that we have produced bins with our favorite binner, we can refine the recovered bins.
+Therefore, we need to

+1. Convert the bins into a contig-to-bin mapping table,
+2. Combine the tables from each binner into one collection, and
+3. Use **Binette** ({% cite Mainguy2024Binette %}) to create consensus bins.

-Therefore, you need to convert the bins into a contig to bin mapping table, combine the tables from each binner into one collection and use Binette to creat consensus bins.
-An alternative tool would be {% tool [DAS Tool](toolshed.g2.bx.psu.edu/repos/iuc/das_tool/das_tool/1.1.7+galaxy1) %} which is also available in Galaxy.
+   An alternative tool would be {% tool [DAS Tool](toolshed.g2.bx.psu.edu/repos/iuc/das_tool/das_tool/1.1.7+galaxy1) %}  ({% cite Sieber2018DASTool %}) which is also available in Galaxy.

 For the refinement we will use the bins created by all the binners used before.
 If you do not want to run them all by yourself, we have provided the results here as well.